Skip to main content

 Do not align paragraphs flush right.

-Don't stack type and crop more than 2 sides.
+When using Connected type, do not stack type or crop more than two sides.